apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Even if our widget doesn't require any options, we must configure it in `app.js` to `instantiate` it.
-This is how Apostrophe knows that we actually want to use this module directly.
+Even if your widget doesn't require any options, you must configure it in `app.js` to `instantiate` it.
+This is how Apostrophe knows that you actually want to use this module directly.
 In many projects, some modules only exist to be extended by other modules.

-So far, so good.
-We can create a whole column of drawer widgets and their titles and their content areas appear.
+So far, so good. you can create a whole column of drawer widgets and their titles and their content areas appear.
 But right now the "drawer" part is visible at all times.

-First, we'll need to hide the content of the drawer by default.
+First, you'll need to hide the content of the drawer by default.
 Let's push an `always.less` stylesheet specifically for this module.

-In `index.js`, we'll extend the `pushAssets` method, which is already pushing JavaScript for us, to push a stylesheet as well:
+In `index.js`, you'll extend the `pushAssets` method, which is already pushing JavaScript, to push a stylesheet as well:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/drawer-widgets/index.js" %}